LockeLamora/lockelamora.github.io/_posts/2020-11-12-gamegear-recap.md

 Practice out of the way, I opened up the Game Gear itself to inspect what was currently going on in there.
 The results were not pretty at all.

-All of the capacitors on the main board and audio board had leaked, corroded their own solder joins to the point of non-existence and were affecting surrounded components, at that point I'd changed this from a repair job to a hobby task because the entire thing looked and smelled banjaxed beyond redemption.
+All of the capacitors on the main board and audio board had leaked, corroded their own solder joins to the point of non-existence and were affecting surrounding components, at that point I'd changed this from a repair job to a hobby task because the entire thing looked and smelled banjaxed beyond redemption.

 Here is a layout of both sides of the console: